Bellaire

 What’s nearby?

 Isn’t it obvious?
 The Rock-Climbing Wall at the Olympia Rec Center.
 The waiver must the world’s shortest.
-So, sign it and climb it and live to tell about it!
+Sign it - climb it - and live to tell the grandkids about it!

 My impressions are based on playing from the Gold tee boxes.
 The Black and the Green tee boxes pose different challenges or benefits described as well.
 The rankings of the toughest to easiest holes are just my opinions - yours will be far different, as will your favorite courses and most difficult and attractive holes.
 I welcome your opinions or thoughts on any of this - click to leave a comment.